Mercury in fish: The trouble with tuna and other seafood

 You can also read Tom Brenna’s and Michael Crawford’s open letter to the FDA to revise their recommendations about fish consumption.

-What about shellfish, you ask?
-If you check out the FDA’s report, you’ll notice that most shellfish is very low in mercury.
-But, with a few exceptions, they tend to be in omega-3 fatty acids.
+And what about shellfish?
+If you check out the FDA’s report, you’ll notice that most shellfish are very low in mercury.
+But, with a few exceptions, they also tend to be low in omega-3 fatty acids.

 References: Mercury in fish